contensis/contensis.github.io/voiceandtone-src/README.md

 Before you write for Zengenti, it’s important to think about our users.
 Though our voice doesn’t change much, our tone adapts to our users’ feelings.

-## Website text:
-- Be confident in explaining why Contensis is so great.
-- Be specific about Contensis’s features, so people can make their own comparisons.
-- Delight people with design, data, and helpful information about Contensis.
-- Relay our personality and sense of humor, but don’t go crazy (think clever, not silly).

-## ZenHub articles:
+## Blogs
-- Be straightforward.
-Your priority is to answer questions and inform readers so they can get back to work.
-- Be an educator, not a salesperson.
-Show people how easy it is to use Contensis.
-- Keep your language and style consistent across articles.
+- Sound human, and relay Zengenti’s personality without getting in the way.
+- Don’t market features—explain them.
+- Every blog should teach readers something.
+Enlighten them with extra links, tips, information that makes them smarter, or sneak peeks into our company personality.

-## Forum responses:
+## Forum responses
 - Offer a solution or next step.
 - Find opportunities to sound positive, mention new features and encourage users to upgrade.
 - Show willing and make it clear that we are there for our customers.
 - Be tactful when letting users know that what they are asking about is really a work request.

-## Forms:
+## Forms
 - Use plain language and common terms to describe form fields.
 - Help readers understand the information you’re asking for.
 - Don't ask for information we won't use, make the process as quick as possible.

-## Formal writing:
+## Formal writing
 - Be thorough.
 Provide examples and explanations, not summaries.
 Include links to relevant resources.
 - Write as calmly and clearly as possible, within the obvious constraints.
 Only use legal jargon when it’s absolutely necessary.
 - Don’t dumb anything down or joke around.
 This type of writing is serious business and we can be held to account on it.

-## Blogs:
+## Incident messages
-- Sound human, and relay Zengenti’s personality without getting in the way.
-- Don’t market features—explain them.
-- Every blog should teach readers something.
-Enlighten them with extra links, tips, information that makes them smarter, or sneak peeks into our company personality.
+- Offer a solution or next step.
+- Be straightforward.
+Explain what’s going on asap.
+- Be calm.
+Don’t use exclamation points and be sparing with your use of alarming words like “alert” or "immediately."
+- Be serious.
+Don’t joke around with people who are frustrated.

-## Social media posts:
+## Social media posts
 - Get to the point.
 You have 140 characters in an endless stream of tweets, and people are busy.
 - Delight our followers with good news when you can.
 - Be appropriate.
 During major news events, turn off scheduled and promoted tweets.
 Do not post personal or political views on any company social media channel.

+## Sales documents
+- Use the latest information about Contensis and keep technical terms consistent.
+- Don't assume that the recipient knows anything about Zengenti or Contensis.
+- Don't slate our competitors.

+## Website text
+- Be confident in explaining why Contensis is so great.
+- Be specific about Contensis’s features, so people can make their own comparisons.
+- Delight people with design, data, and helpful information about Contensis.
+- Relay our personality and sense of humor, but don’t go crazy (think clever, not silly).

-## Incident messages:
+## ZenHub articles
-- Offer a solution or next step.
 - Be straightforward.
-Explain what’s going on asap.
-- Be calm.
-Don’t use exclamation points and be sparing with your use of alarming words like “alert” or "immediately."
-- Be serious.
-Don’t joke around with people who are frustrated.
+Your priority is to answer questions and inform readers so they can get back to work.
+- Be an educator, not a salesperson.
+Show people how easy it is to use Contensis.
+- Keep your language and style consistent across articles.

 **Always proofread your work.
-Ask a colleague or take a break and check it with fresh eyes before making it public**
+Ask a colleague if possible or take a break and check it with fresh eyes before making it public**